iCVTEAM/E3NeRF/README.md

 This is an official PyTorch implementation of the E<sup>3</sup>NeRF.
 Click [here](https://icvteam.github.io/E3NeRF.html) to see the video and supplementary materials in our project website.

 ## Method Overview
-Our E<sup>3</sup>NeRF further leverage the spatial-temporal blur prior in event stream to realize more effecient ERGB-based deblurring NeRF reconstruction.
+Our E<sup>3</sup>NeRF further leverage the spatial-temporal blur prior in event stream to realize more efficient ERGB-based deblurring NeRF reconstruction.
 ![](./figures/motivation.png)

 The framework of E<sup>3</sup>NeRF is based on E<sup>2</sup>NeRF, with the addition of "Event-Guided Temporal Blur Uniform Binning", "Event-Guided Spatial Blur Locating", and "Motion-Guided Event Splitting".